WICG/fenced-frame/README.md

 1. Start
-    1. Full network access, no storage access
+    *   Full network access, no storage access
 2. On requesting read-only storage access without user activation
-    2. No network access, read-only unpartitioned state (if requested)
+    *   No network access, read-only unpartitioned state (if requested)
 3. On user activation
-    3. Full network access, read/write unpartitioned state (if requested)
+    *   Full network access, read/write unpartitioned state (if requested)

 [requestStorageAccess](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) is used to provide access to unpartitioned storage.
-When invoked within fenced frames, there isn’t a need to show a permission prompt, thanks to the communication isolation of a fenced frame.
+When invoked within fenced frames, the goal is to not show a permission prompt, thanks to the communication isolation of a fenced frame.
+However, that is dependent on mitigating challenges like link decoration, network timing etc. as discussed in the thread [here](https://github.com/privacycg/storage-access/issues/41#issuecomment-673057755).

 There are a number of use cases for unpartitioned storage access.
 These include embedded media playing and enqueueing, document viewing and editing, social widgets, and article comments. requestStorageAccess within the fenced frame can be used to fulfill these use cases.